Solar-Gators/telemetry-collector-javascript/README.md

 ```

+### Decoding messages

+As previously mentioned, the network layer reports the telemetry addresses to be inserted.
 The telemetry addresses have been predefined as needed below.

 Telemetry | Address
 ------------ | -------------